 Q: Is customs clearance a challenge in Poland?

-As far as customs procedures, there is nothing different about exporting to Poland vs. other European countries.
-Since Poland joined the European Union in 2004, cargo shipping from the US to Poland has grown much simpler.
+As far as Customs procedures, there is nothing different about exporting to Poland vs. other European countries.
+Since Poland joined the European Union in 2004, cargo shipping from the US to Poland has become much simpler.

 Q: For companies exporting from the US to Poland, are there advantages to working with a freight forwarder that specializes in this lane?

-From a coordination point of view, it’s nice to have a single-source solution for both shipping and customs paperwork from door to door.
+From a coordination point of view, it’s nice to have a single source solution for both shipping and Customs paperwork from door to door.
 A forwarder, like I.C.E.
-Transport, that is focused on this trade lane will likely have offices in both the US and Poland.
+Transport, that is focused on this trade lane will likely have freight forwarding offices in both the US and Poland.
 If you’re shipping under DAP terms out of the US – which means you’re responsible for delivering the goods to an agreed destination in Poland – it helps to have freight experts on the ground in Poland who can handle all the post-sailing details involved in international door-to-door shipping.

 They’ll know where to source empty containers.